conradakunga/Blog/_posts/2023-05-03-writing-testable-code-that-depends-on-the-current-time.md

 ![](../images/2023/05/API%20Request.png)

 **To make this article simpler, I have used `DateTime.Now` for the SystemClock.
-It should really be DateTime.UTC now.**
+It should really be `DateTime.UTC` now, or better yet a more robust abstraction like [NodaTime](https://nodatime.org/)**

 **It is perfectly OK as long as your application is only handling a single time zone.
 Once it doesn't - you have to factor in time zones.**